Linear Model and Extensions: FWL Theorem for the regression coefficients

 \end{theorem}

-This result is often called the Frisch--Waugh--Lovell (FWL) Theorem in econometrics \citep{frisch1933partial, lovell1963seasonal}, although its equivalent forms were also known in classic statistics\footnote{Professor Alan Agresti gave me the reference of \citet{yule1907theory}.}.
+Theorem \ref{thm:fwl} is often called the Frisch--Waugh--Lovell (FWL) Theorem in econometrics \citep{frisch1933partial, lovell1963seasonal}, although its equivalent forms were also known in classic statistics.\footnote{Professor Alan Agresti gave me the reference of \citet{yule1907theory}.}

 Before proving Theorem \ref{thm:fwl}, I will first discuss its meanings and interpretations.
 Equation (\ref{eq:fwl1}) follows from the definition of the OLS coefficient.
 The matrix $I_{n}-H_{1}$ in equation (\ref{eq:fwl2}) is the projection matrix onto the space orthogonal to the column space of $X_{1}$.
-Equation (\ref{eq:fwl3}) states that $\hat{\beta}_{2}$ equals the OLS coefficient of $Y$ on $\tilde{X}_{2}=(I_{n}-H_{1})X_{2}$, which is the residual matrix from the column-wise OLS fit of $X_{2}$ on $X_{1}$\footnote{See Problem \ref{hw03::multiple-responses} for more details. }.
-So $\hat{\beta}_{2}$ measures the ``impact'' of $X_{2}$ on $Y$ after ``adjusting'' for the impact of $X_{1}$, that is, it measures the partial or pure ``impact'' of $X_{2}$ on $Y$.
+Equation (\ref{eq:fwl3}) states that $\hat{\beta}_{2}$ equals the OLS coefficient of $Y$ on $\tilde{X}_{2}=(I_{n}-H_{1})X_{2}$, which is the residual matrix from the column-wise OLS fit of $X_{2}$ on $X_{1}$.\footnote{See Problem \ref{hw03::multiple-responses} for more details. } So $\hat{\beta}_{2}$ measures the ``impact'' of $X_{2}$ on $Y$ after ``adjusting'' for the impact of $X_{1}$, that is, it measures the partial or pure ``impact'' of $X_{2}$ on $Y$.
 Equation (\ref{eq:fwl4}) is a slight modification of Equation (\ref{eq:fwl3}), stating that $\hat{\beta}_{2}$ equals the OLS coefficient of $\tilde{Y}$ on $\tilde{X}_{2}$, where $\tilde{Y}=(I_{n}-H_{1})Y$ is the residual vector from the OLS fit of $Y$ on $X_{1}$.
 From (\ref{eq:fwl3}) and (\ref{eq:fwl4}), it is not crucial to residualize $Y$, but it is crucial to residualize $X_{2}$.